iakinsey/things/README.md

 #### Actor
 Setting up an actor is relatively simple.
-There is very little convention beyond the on_message method, which handles messages recieved from the mailbox.
+There is very little convention beyond the on_message() method, which handles messages received from the mailbox.

     from things import Actor